RakhithJK/spyder-ide-spyder-wiki/External-Plugins-Shortcut-definition-4.x.md

         self.register_shortcut(some_action, context="_", name="Quit")

         return [some_action]

+    def create_another_subwidget(self):
+        self.another_subwidget = AnotherThirdPartySubWidget(self)
+        self.register_widget_shortcuts(self.another_subwidget)
 ```

-If the widget is not available on Plugin initialization, then you can move the widget shortcut registration to the place/method where the subwidget is initialized.
+If the widget is not available on Plugin initialization, then you can move the widget shortcut registration to the place/method (see `create_another_subwidget`) where the subwidget is initialized.